Sunday, January 27 – 7:00pm

-This stop-motion animation is a short retelling of Inside Out and Back Again, Thanhha Lai’s award-winning account of leaving Vietnam after the fall of Saigon, to move to Alabama.
+Based on the novel Inside Out and Back Again by Thanhha Lai, this film retells the story of Ha, a 12 year old girl whose family flees Vietnam after the fall of Saigon and settles in Alabama.
 Created by 4th and 5th graders from Cedar Park Elementary in honor of Seattle Public Library’s Global Reading Challenge.

 (Thalia-Louise Philpott, US, live action, 2018, 6 min, English) World premiere!